renatoaguimaraes/poc-logs-and-traces/README.md

 ![Component Diagram](component.png)

-ELK (Logstash + Eslastic Search + Kibana)
+#### ELK (Logstash + Eslastic Search + Kibana)

+**Store and Index**

+Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
+As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.

+**Collector**

+Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash.”
+(Ours is Elasticsearch, naturally.)

+**Data Visualization and Monitoring**

+Kibana is an open source data visualization plugin for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

-Http Filter
+### Http Filter

-Http Client
+### Http Client

-Slf4j
+### Slf4j

-Spring Boot
+### Spring Boot

 ## Quick Start